 On April 3, 2009, the Company's Board of Directors approved a Stock Repurchase Program authorizing the Company to repurchase, from time-to-time of up to \$1 million of its common stock, up to a maximum of four (4) million shares at prices of up to \$5.00 per share.
 The Stock Repurchase Program is intended to remain in effect until December 31, 2009.
-As of June 30, 2009, the Company has not repurchased any stock.
+As of September 30, 2009, the Company has not repurchased any shares pursuant to this program.